 RI New York, the continent’s leading sustainable finance conference, will be taking place this December.
 Click here to register

-Governor’s legislative agenda
+Governor’s and legislature’s legislative agenda

 Though the State Governor, Charlie Baker, is a Republican, he is pushing ESG more meaningfully than photo ops of him restocking trout and planting the 20,000th tree might suggest.
 A major initiative to increase the fuel efficiency of public transport in the state is underway to reduce greenhouse gas emissions and operating costs.
 And, with the legislature, he has been instrumental in passing and funding the Municipal Vulnerability Preparedness programme, which helps communities adapt to climate change.
 While the latest issue of funds was modest – only $725,000 to 27 communities, to “complete climate change vulnerability assessments and develop resiliency plans” – it now covers half of all Massachusetts municipalities.
 The legislation, An Act Promoting Climate Change Adaptation, Environmental and Natural Resource Protection, builds on Governor Baker’s Executive Order 569 as well as other administration-led state and local partnerships, and adds to the over $600m already invested to mitigate and prepare for the adverse effects of climate change.